Leazael/scf-wiki/content/Encyclopædia/Events/Military/War of Frozen Chains.md

 The war got its name from the accounts of the battlefields, littered with the frozen corpses of [[Tiamat|Tiamat’s]] slave soldiers.

-In the aftermath of the war, [[Tiamat]] moved her capital to the newly conquered eastern lands, to the newly conquered city of [[Chýrusandr]].
+In the aftermath of the war, [[Tiamat]] moved her capital to the newly conquered eastern lands, to the newly conquered city of [[Chýrussandr]].